tmmytwllms/final_project/deliverables.md

 - Our machine learning code is being hosted in Google Collab and our database is being hosted in AWS.

-- We connected to the database by installing a local version of Postgress in Google Collab and executed SQL commands using Postgress to retrieve the table data.
+- We connected to a hosted AWS database using python code in our Collab notebooks and executed SQL commands using a local Postgress to retrieve the table data.

 ![image](https://user-images.githubusercontent.com/67031885/133938432-636577f4-0122-4c28-ac60-51e8ece8bd92.png)